How to Implement a Mesh Refinement Study

 You will need to track a characteristic output parameter from your simulation as you vary the mesh size and determine at which mesh size the parameter has “converged” on the correct value.
 Note that “converged” is used in quotation marks because the convergence criteria will depend on your design and analysis goals.

 You can read the step-by-step instructions below to learn how to perform a mesh refinement study.
-You can also watch the archived Postprocessing and Visualization webinar to see how the steps are carried out on a megaphone geometry.
+You can also watch the archived Postprocessing and Visualization webinar below to see how the steps are carried out on a megaphone geometry.

 Implementing a Mesh Refinement Study